Last Updated on: 14th November 2022, 11:54 am

 Chromebook C330 is made for professionals that feature a 10-point IPS touchscreen display for an easy viewing experience anywhere in a tent, tablet, stand, or laptop mode, you definitely admire the capabilities it has got.
 Its built-in virus protection is reliable because it keeps updating every 6 weeks when connected to the internet.

 Lenovo 2-in-1 Convertible Chromebook C330 comes with 11.6″ HD IPS Display with a screen resolution of 1366 x 768 is enough to offer quality visuals and picture quality.
-Having MediaTek MT8173C Processor on board, you can work on complex tasks, and with a 4GB LPDDR3 RAM has a helping hand to the laptop to allow you for multitasking.
-A 64GB eMMC is storage will never leave you short of storage.
-It runs Chrome OS for a better relationship between the device and apps loaded on it.
+Having MediaTek MT8173C Processor on board, you can work on complex tasks, and with 4GB LPDDR3 RAM has a helping hand to the laptop to allow you for multitasking.
+A 64GB eMMC storage will never leave you short of storage.
+It runs Chrome OS for a better relationship between the device and the apps loaded on it.

 HD IPS Colorful display.

 Heavy than the latest.